llmonpy/needle-in-a-needlestack/README.md

 > While Waldo, donned in cap, hid in plain sight,
 > Like a needle in a haystack, out of the light,
 > Unseen by me, focus led astray, I missed the play
+>

+Needle in a haystack (NIAH) has been a wildly popular test for evaluating how effectively LLMs can pay attention to the content in their context window.
+As LLMs have improved NIAH has become too easy.
+Needle in a Needlestack (NIAN) is a new, more challenging benchmark.

+NIAN creates a list of limericks from a large [database of limericks](https://zenodo.org/records/5722527) and asks a question about a specific limerick that have been placed at a test location.
+Each test will typically use 5 to 10 test limericks placed at 5 to 10 locations in the prompt.
+Each test is repeated 5-10 times.
+It is amazing that an LLM can answer these questions at all!
+Here is a [link to an example prompt](artifacts/prompt_example.txt).
+The question is "Does Mr. Thistle follow our rules?" and the associated limerick is in the middle of the prompt:

+> Mr. Thistle, what's this all about?
+> All our rules you dismiss — baldly flout.
+> I have read your epistle;
+> It made my hairs bristle.
+> I'm blowing the whistle — you're out!

+Evaluating the LLM responses is always challenging and NIAN is worthless without accurate evaluation.
+To get more accurate evaluation, NIAN uses 5 LLMs to evaluate the responses and pass/fail is determined by majority vote.
+NIAN includes tools to evaluate the evaluators and improve them with few shot prompting.

+Given the number of trials and the 5 LLM calls per trial, it is important that NIAN make many LLM calls in parallel.
+It uses a rate limiter (that will become its own package) to manage the rate of LLM calls.
+NIAN is quite fast.
+For example, it can make 600 LLM calls to evaluate "open-mistral-7b" with 5 questions at 5 locations, 5 times in 35 seconds my mac.

+## Running your own tests
+NIAN supports the LLMs I have access too -- OpenAI, Anthropic and Mistral.
+Adding new LLMs is easy, and it will be covered later in this document.
+You can set the rate limits for each LLM, but you will want generous rate limits to run the tests.
+My development was done with OpenAI Tier 4, Anthropic Tier 4 and Mistral Tier 2.
+NIAN looks for the standard API keys -- OPENAI_API_KEY, ANTHROPIC_API_KEY, and MISTRAL_API_KEY.
+It looks first for these keys prefixed with "NIAN_" if you want to use NIAN specific keys.

+## test_config.py

+API keys

+Tools
+    running tests
+    generating questions
+    evaluating evaluators

+Adding new llm clients

+Adding and evaluating new questions

+Improving plots

 NIAN is a tool to test how well LLMs pay attention in specific parts of their context window.
 It generates